bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/tags.md

 category: plugins
 ---

-It's easy to add new [Liquid](/docs/liquid/) tags (sometimes also called shortcakes) to your site.
+It's easy to add new [Liquid](/docs/liquid/) tags (sometimes called "shortcodes") to your site.
 Tags provide extra functionality you can use inside of your Markdown content and any HTML template.
-Built-in examples added by Bridgetown include the
-`post_url` and `webpack_path` tags.
+Built-in examples added by Bridgetown include the `post_url` and `webpack_path` tags.
 Below is an example of a custom Liquid tag that will output the time the page was rendered: